 Although the figures above relate to Great Britain and our data covers all of the UK, it is interesting that within the rental market unintentional CO deaths in both housing association dwellings and privately-rented properties look low (3% & 10%) compared to the numbers of these properties in the GB housing stock (10% & 18.9%, respectively).
 This may infer that private rental legislation is becoming more effective than LA management of their property safety.
-However, it should also be said that we are unaware of any deaths in council-owned properties in the UK during the last five years, but there have been at least 4 in privately-rented properties.
-The number of cases in our data with unknown tenure (12%) could account for some of these anomalies, and our tenure data also includes locations not included in the official statistics, such as boats, tents and cars, which will affect percentage figures.
-In order to establish accurate conclusions it would be really helpful to have even more co-operation from Coroners to record the tenure of dwellings which, of course, the government could require.
+However, it should also be said that we are unaware of any deaths in council-owned properties in the UK during the last five years.
+The number of cases in our data with unknown tenure (12%) could account for some anomalies, and our tenure data also includes locations not included in the official statistics, such as boats, tents and cars, which will affect percentage figures.
+In order to establish accurate conclusions it would be really helpful to have even more co-operation from coroners and ONS (Office for National Statistics) to record the tenure of dwellings which, of course, the government could require.

-MONTH OF DEATH relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2022
+MONTH OF DEATH relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2023